 A: The number one way to keep your CSUN account safe is to never give your CSUN password to anyone, including family and friends.
 Second, when using public computers to connect to campus services such as email or the myNorthridge Portal, always log off the computer before walking away.
 Finally, never download and install software from unknown/un-trusted sources, and only visit trusted web sites.
 If you believe that your CSUN password has been compromised, immediately change your password and contact the IT Help Center.

 Q: How do I obtain Antivirus software for my computer?

 A: Symantec Anti-Virus is available for students, faculty, and staff at no additional cost.
 Visit the CSUN Software Downloads page and sign in with your CSUN user ID and password.
 You will see Symantec Anti-Virus Corporate Edition available for downloading to a PC or Mac.

 A: We recommend installing Spybot–S&D or Lavasoft Ad–Aware.

 Q: What is a STOP security plate?
 How do I obtain one for my laptop?

 A: For $10.00, a STOP security plate is the most cost–effective, anti–theft and recovery product available.
 Whether your laptop is lost or stolen, a STOP plate may increase the chances of your laptop being returned to you.
-For more information, view the STOP Program flyer.
+For more information, view the Personal Electronics Security page.

 Q: Will CSUN ever ask me for personal information via email?